-The Global Risk and Compliance Department was established in the beginning of 2021 with the department head reporting directly to the Audit and Risk Committee Chairman (Board of Directors level).
+The Global Risk and Compliance Department was established in the beginning of 2021 and reports directly to the Audit and Risk Committee.
 Department key responsibilities include:

-- Promoting and guiding the organization in the creation of a consistent risk management culture, through an adequate communication, training and building awareness of all AmRest employees. - Periodically updating the risk catalogue and the risk map. - Overseeing the adequate functioning of the ERM System (Enterprise Risk Management), specifically regarding the identification, assessment, response and reporting to the Audit and Risk Committee over the critical risks to which the Group is exposed, including emerging risks. - Fostering the implementation of efficient and complete risk response strategies to mitigate or reduce critical risks to which the Group is exposed within the risk appetite and tolerance levels approved by the Group. - · Reporting to the Audit and Risk Committee regarding the performance and functioning of the ERM (Enterprise Risk Management).
+- Promoting and guiding the organization in the creation of a consistent risk management culture, through an adequate communication, training and building awareness of all AmRest employees. - Identifying, evaluating and prioritizing the most significant risks that could affect achievement of strategic objectives. - Periodically updating the risk catalogue and the Risk Inventory. - Overseeing the adequate functioning of the ERM System (Enterprise Risk Management), specifically regarding the identification, assessment, response and reporting to the Audit and Risk Committee over the critical risks to which the Group is exposed, including emerging risks. - Fostering the implementation of efficient and complete risk response strategies to mitigate or reduce critical risks to which the Group is exposed within the risk appetite and tolerance levels approved.